sunyi199374/L-BFGS-Based-Adversarial-Input-Against-SVM-/README.md

 ## c
 Is the perturbations degree of the attack

-if c is too high, the pertubations may be too little to success
+if c is too high, the perturbations may be too little to success

-if c is too low, the pertubations may be too high to generate the attack target label
+if c is too low, the perturbations may be too high to generate the attack target label

 eg.

 c is usually between 0.001 to 1, we have set the default c as 0.01

 # Result
+For example, this picture shows an adversarial attack to mislead the system to predict 3 as 5

+the left picture is original, the mid picture is the perturbation we add for adversarial attack, the right picture is the output
 ![alt text](https://user-images.githubusercontent.com/2645110/34134760-aa82300a-e42a-11e7-81a1-54e86d21b59e.png)

 # Conclusion